nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Figure \___.
 Sequence diagram for `ToggleStudentCardCommand` execution

-Design Considerations
+The following explains the design considerations of the `toggle` command.

-Aspect: How GUI respond when toggle is executed
+**Aspect: How the GUI responds when toggle is executed**

-* Alternative 1 (current choice): Switch between two types of student cards, `StudentAcademicCard` and `StudentAdminCard` for the cards used in `StudentListPanel`.
+* **Alternative 1 (current choice)**: Switch between two types of student cards, student academic card and student admin card for the cards used in the student list panel.
     * Pros: Easy to implement, reduces cluttering of information, allows for better focus on different information,.
-    * Cons: Can take a long time to execute finish or introduce unfinished toggling if `UniqueStudentList` is very large as `StudentListPanel#toggleState()` refreshes the entire list.
+    * Cons: Can take a long time to execute finish or introduce unfinished toggling if student list is large.

-* Alternative 2: Introduce two tabs, one for admin details and the other for academic details and toggling switches between these two tabs.
+* **Alternative 2**: Introduce two tabs, one for admin details and the other for academic details and toggling switches between these two tabs.
-    * Pros: No worry when `UniqueStudentList` is large.
+    * Pros: Student list size does not slow down execution of command.
     * Cons: Double the work when executing commands such as `find` because there are now two lists to update, repeat of basic information such as student's name, phone, school and academic level, harder to implement.